+Below are guidelines for documenting firm commitment of matching funds:

+Includes the funding amount;

+Includes brief description of the project use of funds; and

+Documented on official letterhead.

+Examples include:

+Letter of commitment from the agency or organization on official letterhead;

+Copy of award letter from other agency or organization; and

+A budget resolution from the local government.

 Reduction or Waiver of Match

 Commerce may reduce or entirely waive the match requirement, if specifically requested by the applicant, in limited and extreme hardship cases only.
 Applicants requesting a reduction of the match or a waiver may experience a longer review time.
 Applicants seeking to reduce or waive the match requirement must formally request a reduction of the match or a waiver at the time of application.
 An applicant requesting match reduction, or a match waiver must include documentation in the application materials which: